Crunch-io/ta-da/README.md

 * [superadmin](./superadmin) (R): an R package CLI for our superadmin UI
 * [kaboom](./kaboom) (Python): a load-testing project using Locust
 * [bootstrap](./bootstrap)(bash/Python): a set of scripts to reset your local dataset for functional (swoosh) testing.
+* [pivotal webhook](./pivotal_webhook)(typescript): A rest api endpoint that runs as an AWS lambda function accessible via AWS api gateway that pivotal tracker POSTs to every time a pivotal story gets updated.
+Currently we filter down to a specific type of story and status and email developers a friendly reminder to add a release note to the story description.
+In the future we may change this webhook to do more things.

 ## Cron jobs